 - 4 medium Yukon gold potatoes - peeled and quartered

-- 2 tablespoons olive oil or ghee, plus more for brushing the mashed potato layer
+- 2 tablespoons olive oil or ghee (not vegan!), plus more for brushing the mashed potato layer

 - 1 large yellow onion - chopped